Search Results :

 Security Assertion Markup Language (SAML) is an XML standard that allows secure web domains to exchange user authentication and authorization data.
 Using SAML, an online service provider (SP) can contact a separate online identity provider to authenticate users who are trying to access secure content. miniOrange provides a solution to perform single sign-on (SSO) for applications supporting SAML protocol, like AWS, WordPress, Atlassian, Dropbox Enterprise, moodle, SAP, Zoho, zendesk, etc. The steps to configure SSO settings for SAML applications on miniOrange are as follows.

-miniorange img Configure Single Sign-On (SSO) Settings for SAML Apps:
+Configure Single Sign-On (SSO) Settings for SAML Apps:

-• Login as a customer from the Admin Console.
+• Login into miniOrange Admin Console.

 • Go to Apps > Add Application button.